How Turkish Iznik Pottery is Made?

 6. Glazing

 After painting, a clear, protective double-glaze is applied to the tiles or plates.
 This glaze, made from a traditional mix that includes lead, is one of the unique features of Iznik pottery.
 It enhances the brightness of the colors and gives the piece a glossy finish.
-Sometimes, tin oxide is added to make the glaze slightly opaque.

 7. Second Firing (Glost Firing)